una/personal-goals/happy-moments/happy-moments.md

 10/25/2015
 ---
 Oh my gosh.
 Today I released CSSgram and it got *SUCH* a good response.
 Within 3 hours there were over 500 stars and 300 RTs on Twitter + a lot of nice words.
-I'm so happy people like ti!
+I'm so happy people like it!

+10/26/2015
+---
+I'm overwhelmed by the CSSgram response!
+It's now trending on Github and has over 600 stars!
+Within 48 hours of me sharing it!
+Ahh!

+10/27/2015
+---
+OMG!
+I got on the front page of Hacker News!
+I was 2nd for CSSgram!
+Holy shit!

+10/28/2015
+---
+Today I saw the Martian at a studio event with the GM and my coworkers. *Amazing* movie -- made even better because I listened to the book this year.

+10/29/2015
+---
+I made it to 475 followers on Github!
+Which means I'm eligible to get on the git.io/top list of most active contributors!

+10/30/2015
+---
+Today was the IBM Halloween party.
+Like last year, it was absolutely crazy and so much fun!
+Bluemix did a ghost pirate theme.